pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 Features
 ~~~~~~~~
 * VIMs are shared across tenants -- As an admin operator, the user can register
-  a VIM once and allow tenants to deploy VNFs on the registered VIM.
+  a VIM once and allow tenants to deploy MEAs on the registered VIM.
 * Pluggable driver module framework allowing Apmec to interact with multiple
   VIM types.
 * Compatible for OpenStack versions starting from Kilo.